valerialabugr/valerialab-website/content/people/rcarrillo.md

 More specifically, he has conducted research on event-driven simulation schemes, cerebellar modeling and plasticity, network synchronicity, control of robotic arm trajectory and neural modeling.

-You can find more information about my professional career in [my personal website](http://www.rrcarrillo.com/)
+You can find more information about my professional career in [my personal website](http://www.rrcarrillo.com/).

+Contact email: rcarrillo at ugr dot es.